James O'Shaughnessy Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Matchup vs. New England

-- O'Shaughnessy is averaging 10.5 receiving yards per game in two career matchups against the Patriots, 19.0 fewer than his receiving yards prop bet over/under for Sunday's game (29.5).
+- O'Shaughnessy's 10.5 receiving yards per game in his two matchups against the Patriots are 19.0 fewer than his over/under for Sunday's game.

 - Note: O'Shaughnessy's stats vs. Patriots date back to 2016.

-- The Patriots are giving up 209.0 passing yards per game this season, the NFL's third-ranked pass defense.
+- The Patriots are giving up 209.0 passing yards per game this year, the NFL's third-ranked pass defense.

+- With 19 passing TDs allowed this year, the Patriots defense is ranked fourth in the league.

 Recent Performances

-- O'Shaughnessy put together a 49-yard performance against the Jets last week on four catches while being targeted four times.
+- In last week's outing against the Jets, O'Shaughnessy was targeted four times, picking up 49 yards on four receptions.

-- O'Shaughnessy has also chipped in with 130 yards on 12 grabs in his last three games.
-He was targeted 14 times and put up 43.3 receiving yards per game.
+- O'Shaughnessy put up 130 yards (on 12 catches) over his last three outings.
+He was targeted 14 times, and averaged 43.3 yards per game.

 O'Shaughnessy's Jacksonville Teammates